SQream/sqream_docs/data_type_guides/converting_and_casting_types.rst

 *************************
 Converting and Casting Types
 *************************
 SQream supports explicit and implicit casting and type conversion.
 The system may automatically add implicit casts when combining different data types in the same expression.
-In many cases, while the details related to this are not important, they can affect the query results of a query.
+In many cases, while the details related to this are not important, they can affect the results of a query.
 When necessary, an explicit cast can be used to override the automatic cast added by SQream DB.

 For example, the ANSI standard defines a ``SUM()`` aggregation over an ``INT`` column as an ``INT``.
 However, when dealing with large amounts of data this could cause an overflow.